Ragtime Music in Canada

 To view all 44 compositions by Lafrenière, see the separate essay on this website called "Ragtime in Quebec" (this essay also includes a listing of over 140 ragtime-era compositions by composers other than Lafrenière that were published in Quebec, with over 100 of these having the sheet music available for free).

-Although Joseph Lamb was born in New Jersey, it is possible for Canada to claim him as one of her very important residents based on his connections here on two separate occasions:
+Although Joseph Lamb was born in New Jersey, it is possible for Canada to claim him as a ragtime resident based on his connections here on two separate occasions:

 For more on Joseph Lamb, see the separate page on this website entitled "Joseph Lamb: Ragtime's Quiet Sensation."

 The article from The Virtual Gramophone: Canadian Historical Sound Recordings entitled "Geoffrey O'Hara, Composer, Singer and Lecturer (1882-1967)" accurately describes three major aspects of O'Hara's professional life: composer, singer and lecturer.
-Born in Chatham, Ontario, nine years after Fred S. Stone (see below on Stone), O'Hara played piano as a child and wrote ragtime compositions in his early twenties, sometimes using the name "Geofrrey de Vere".
+Born in Chatham, Ontario, nine years after Fred S Stone (see below on Stone), O'Hara played piano as a child and wrote ragtime compositions in his early twenties, sometimes using the name "Geofrrey de Vere."
 A list of some of his ragtime-related compositions are below, including his compositions available online and his compositions available in print (these lists are of course partial since he apparently wrote over 500 songs).
-According to the entry for him in the online Encyclopedia of Music in Canada he joined Lew Dockstader's Minstrels and went on to sing light opera as a baritone at Daly's Theater in New York.
+According to the entry for him in The Canadian Encyclopedia he joined Lew Dockstader's Minstrels and went on to sing light opera as a baritone at Daly's Theater in New York.
 Later O'Hara travelled the Lyceum and Chautauqua vaudeville circuits as a singer, lecturer, and community song leader.
 Apparently, he wrote two of his hit songs — "Give a Man a Horse He Can Ride" (1917) (below) and "K-K-K-Katy" (1918) (below) — while he was visiting in Kingston, Ontario.

 Selected Geoffrey O'Hara Compositions from the Ragtime Era